-Only cleanroom notebooks and ball point pens are allowed.
+Only cleanroom notebooks, electronic devices (i.e., cell phones and laptops), and ballpoint pens are allowed.
 If you need to bring permissible items into AggieFab for your experiments, you may contain them in a Ziploc bag, zippered plastic bag, or plastic tote.